InvestorActive

 Overview

-Luxembourg’s investor residence route does not have a monthly income floor in the structured facts: the qualifying threshold is an investment of 587000 USD, and the eligible investment types are business or capital.
+Luxembourg’s investor residence route does not have a monthly income floor in the published requirements: the qualifying threshold is an investment of 587000 USD, and the eligible investment types are business or capital.
 The government page also shows the non-EU investor routes in euro terms: EUR 500,000 in an existing Luxembourg company or a new business, EUR 3 million in a management and investment structure, or EUR 20 million as a bank deposit.
 A reader living on ETF dividends, rental income, or pension distributions does not qualify on income alone; the file turns on the investment and the supporting evidence, not a passive-income minimum.

 This route does not lead to permanent residence, and the facts do not specify years to PR or citizenship.
 Processing time is 12 weeks.
 The friction is in the paper trail and the investment approval: health insurance is required, but apostille is not, FBI background check is not, medical exam is not, and interview is not.
 The official procedure still runs in two steps: a temporary authorisation to stay before entry, then a declaration of arrival in the commune within 3 days and a residence permit application after arrival.